gablm/feup_esof_biocatcher/README.md

 <!-- Template file for README.md for LEIC-ES-2023-24 -->

-> [!NOTE] In this file you can find the structure to use to document your app as a product in the README.md file.
-Along the file you will find guidelines that you can delete or comment

 # _BioCatcher_ Development Report

 Welcome to the documentation pages of the _BioCatcher_!